dangers of winter driving

 Why winter driving can be dangerous

-The U.S. DOT Federal Highway Administration reports that 24 percent (about 1.5 million) of all car accidents are weather-related.
+The U.S. DOT Federal Highway Administration reports that 23 percent (over 1.3 million) of all car accidents are weather-related.
 When you factor in snow, sleet, black ice, and frigid temperatures, it's easy to understand why winter is considered the most dangerous season.

 In many states, winter weather brings heavy snow, freezing rain, flooding, and bitterly cold temperatures that can all wreak havoc on road conditions.